learn-co-curriculum/array-methods-readme/README.md

 ```
 One thing to be aware of is that the return value of `famous_cats` remains unchanged after using the `sort` method on it.
 Meaning if you call `famous_cats` again after the sort, it will still return `["lil' bub", "grumpy cat", "Maru"]`, not the previously sorted array.

+This is because `sort` returns a new array, we generally store it into another variable.
+So we would do `sorted_cats = famous_cats.sort`.
+Now we have two copies of the array.
+One unsorted (`famous_cats`) and one sorted (`sorted_cats`).
+If you don't care about the sorted version of the array you can call `sort!`.
+This will sort the existing array without requiring you to save the return into a new variable.
+You'll notice the `!`.
+It's a ruby convention that a method with the `!` will do the operation in place.
+It will modify the receiver of the method (AKA the thing to the left of the dot).

 #### The `.reverse` Method
 This method reverses an array.
 ```ruby